subsquid/specs/sql-research/2025-05-12-duckdb-timeline.md

 My early experiments with DuckDB were based on table functions, which forces the user to provide SQL statements in the form

 ```
-call sqd('select * from node where block_number between a and b');
+call sqd('select * from block where block_number between a and b');
 ```

 The `attach` mechanism allows normal SQL usage in the DuckDB interface, _e.g._:

 ```
-select * from sqd.solana.node where block_number between a and b;
+select * from sqd.solana.block where block_number between a and b;
 ```

-Already in Tbilis I started to implement the `attach` mechanism following the Postgres extension for DuckDB.
+Already in Tbilisi I started to implement the `attach` mechanism following the Postgres extension for DuckDB.
 I interrupted this activity in order to look more deeply into the Trino query engine.
 The remaining work will take about one week.

 ### Dev Environment

 The dev environment encompasses the portal/worker-side of the prototype (the left box in the diagram).
-The envioronment will be needed as long as these functions are not yet integrated with the SQD network.
+The environment will be needed as long as these functions are not yet integrated with the SQD network.
 I propose to further exploit the environment as testing platform and for future experiments.
 It will be written in Rust and encompass the code that will be integrated with portal and worker.
-I estimate the effort for dev environment to about two weeks.
+I estimate the effort for the dev environment to about two weeks.
 However, some more query planning code will be necessary.
 The development will, therefore, alternate between dev environment and query planning.

 ### Query Planning

 On the long run, we will need **two** libraries for query planning, one in Rust and the other, for the DuckDB extension, in C++.
 The library shall provide functionality to extract and remove parts of a query plan, to manipulate nodes and to insert new nodes into a plan.
-Both flavours of the library will be mainly based on the `substrait` exchange format to avoid additional effort for working on other formats (such as DuckDB's own plan format).
+Both flavours of the library will be mainly based on the `substrait` exchange format to avoid additional effort for working on other formats (such as DuckDB's own plan representation).
 For the first iteration, only the foundations will be laid out.
 The completion of this libray will be perfomed iteratively over many months according to the needs of milestones agreed in the future.
 I estimate the effort necessary for the first iteration to at least one month.

 ### Testing

-For the query engine we definitely need good testing approach to guarantee that the engine does not change the meaning of the SQL statements passed in.
+For the query engine we definitely need a good testing approach to guarantee that the engine does not change the meaning of the SQL statements passed in.
 The dev environment is one important ingredient for such an approach.
 Furthermore, I prose to use a [mock testing approach](https://en.wikipedia.org/wiki/Mock_object) to make tests easier to execute and to easily obtain deterministic verdicts.
-The drawback of this approach is that it impacts the code design.
+The drawback of this approach is that it impacts code design.
 External resources shall be implemented as `traits` which are implemented with production resources in production code and with mock objects in the test code.
 A potential library to support mock testing, mitigating the impact on code design, may be [mockall](https://docs.rs/mockall/latest/mockall/) (which I haven't used much myself yet).
 The additional effort for the test battery of the first iteration will be about two weeks.